Haivision/srt-rfc/draft-sharabayko-mops-srt.md

   - 2: Keying Material Message (KMmsg)
   - 7: Reserved to discriminate MPEG-TS packet (0x47=sync byte)

-Signature (Sign): 16 bits.
+Sign (Sign): 16 bits.
 Value: {0x2029}
 : This is a fixed-width field that contains the signature ‘HAI‘ encoded as a PnP Vendor ID ({{PNPID}}) (in big-endian order)

-Reserved (Resv): 6 bits.
+Resv1 ( ): 6 bits.
 Value: {0}
 : This is a fixed-width field reserved for flag extension or other usage.

-Key-based Data Encryption (KK): 2 bits.
+Key-based Encryption (KK): 2 bits.
-: This is a fixed-width field that indicates whether or not data is encrypted:
+: This is a fixed-width field that indicates which SEKs (odd and/or even) are provided in the extension:

-  - 00b: not encrypted (data packets only)
+  - 00b: no SEK is provided (invalid extension format)
-  - 01b: even key
+  - 01b: even key is provided
-  - 10b: odd key
+  - 10b: odd key is provided
-  - 11b: even and odd keys
+  - 11b: both even and odd keys are provided

 Key Encryption Key Index (KEKI): 32 bits.
 Value: {0}
-: This is a fixed-width field for specifying the KEK index (big-endian order)
+: This is a fixed-width field for specifying the KEK index (big-endian order) was used to wrap (and optionally authenticate) the SEK(s).
+  The value 0 is used to indicate the default key of the current stream.
+  Other values are reserved for the possible use of a key management system in the future to retrieve a cryptographic context.

   - 0: Default stream associated key (stream/system default)
   - 1..255: Reserved for manually indexed keys